install.packages(c("tidyverse", "haven", "labelled", ",tools", "rstudioapi", "skimr", "DT"))This notebook inspects Stata (.dta) files. Unlike simple text formats, Stata files are self-describing binary containers that bundle raw data with extensive metadata.

 message("1. ", health_file)

-message("2. ", dict_file)Documentation Quality: If Label_Coverage_Pct is low (< 50%), the dataset is “Orphaned Data.”
-Without an external PDF codebook, the variables v1, v2, etc., are meaningless.
+message("2. ", dict_file)Documentation Quality: If Label_Coverage_Pct is low (< 50%), the dataset may contain orphaned (undescribed and unknowable) data.
+Without an external codebook or data dictionary, the variables v1, v2, etc., risk losing meaningful value.
+Look for a codebook or data dictionary in the dataset, or request one from the depositor.

-Preservation Strategy: If the file contains Value Labels (e.g., 1=Male), converting it to a plain CSV will result in data loss (you get 1, not Male).
-You must generate a setup script (R/SPSS/SAS) or use a format like CSV + DDI to preserve these mappings.
+Information Retention: If the file contains Value Labels (e.g., 1=Male), converting it to a plain CSV will result in data loss (you get 1, not Male).
+Consider generating a setup script (R/SPSS/SAS) or using a complementary pair of formats like CSV + DDI xml to retain these mappings if you convert the stata files to csv.

 Privacy: Stata files often contain string variables with open-ended survey responses.
-If PII_Risk is flagged, these columns must be manually reviewed for names or emails.
+If PII_Risk is flagged, these columns should be manually reviewed for names, emails, and other identifiers.

 Curators often need specialized tools to manage the transition from proprietary Stata files to open preservation formats.

 Colectica / DDI: A suite of tools for documenting data using the Data Documentation Initiative (DDI) standard.
-It allows you to extract Stata metadata into XML for long-term archiving (https://colectica.com).
+It allows you to extract Stata metadata into XML for long-term use (https://colectica.com).

 sjlabelled (R Package): A powerful R toolkit for dealing with labelled data.
 It allows you to modify, remove, or standardize variable labels programmatically (lüdecke2018?).